Blog/AI Real Estate Photography: Complete Guide for Agents & Photographers/AI Real Estate Photography in Charlotte: The 2026 Guide for Agents

 Case Study 2: Mark & Lisa, Investors in NoDa

 This duo flips homes in the NoDa arts district.
 They used AI twilight photos to make a 1950s bungalow look like a dream home.
 The listing got 89 saves on Zillow in two days.
 The home sold in 5 days for 98% of list price—unheard of for a fixer‑upper.
+They've since adopted AI for all their flips, cutting their photography budget by 70%.

 💡